Share this link via

 Countryside - Refers to the rural areas, with its own unique culture and traditions.

 貫 means "pierce, penetrate, unit of weight."
-Details are below.

-To penetrate - To pass through something.
+To Penetrate - To pass through something.

-To continue - To persist or remain in a certain state.
+To Continue - To persist or remain in a certain state.

 Reasoning - A logical sequence of thoughts or ideas.

-Household registration - A system of registering individuals and their families in Japan.
+Household Registration - A system of registering individuals and their families in Japan.

 Matter - A subject or situation under consideration.

-To learn - To gain knowledge or skill through study or experience.
+To Learn - To gain knowledge or skill through study or experience.

-To draw a bow - To pull back the string of a bow in order to shoot an arrow.
+To Draw A Bow - To pull back the string of a bow in order to shoot an arrow.

-To pull - To exert force on something in order to move it.
+To Pull - To exert force on something in order to move it.

-Unit of weight - A unit of measurement used to measure the weight of an object.
+Unit Of Weight - A unit of measurement used to measure the weight of an object.

 野 means "field, plain, wilderness."
-Details are below.

 Wild - Refers to the natural state of the environment, untamed and free.